Pehlevan-Group/NTK_Learning_Curves/README.md

 `python NTK_gd_comparison.py --input_dim [d] --M [M] --depth [depth] --learning_rage [lr]`

 `M` is the number of hidden units in each layer.
-Depth limited to 2,3,4.

 ### Two-Layer NN with Composite Targets